perillaz/material-manage-system/doc/InitSQL.markdown

 FOR EACH ROW
 IF NEW.name<>OLD.name THEN
 BEGIN
-UPDATE Book SET buyername = NEW.name
+UPDATE Copy SET buyername = NEW.name
 WHERE buyerid = NEW.id;
 UPDATE Document SET uploadername = NEW.name
 WHERE uploaderid = NEW.id;